University Policies & Degree Requirements

 No course graded CR/NC will count toward the satisfaction of any graduate degree or certificate requirement.
 This includes, but is not limited to, courses taken to fulfill the Research Skills and Responsible Scholarship requirement for doctoral students.

-The student should consult with their own program advisor about the appropriateness of the course prior to enrolling.
-In cases where CR/NC is elected, the course instructor is not informed of the election unless the student chooses to share this information.
+The student should consult with their own program advisor about the appropriateness of the course prior to enrolling; however, in cases where CR/NC is elected, the course instructor is not informed of the election unless the student chooses to share this information.

 Additional restrictions apply.
-Students should carefully review the information on the Registrar's website.
+Students should carefully review the information in the link above.

 Related Policies and Forms: